amandravin/GamePad/README.txt

 =======

 Easy for use Mac OSX framework for supporting Gamepad in your solution.
-It goes with basic sample application built on top of GamePad framework.
+It goes with basic sample application built on top of the GamePad framework.

 License